francelu/ada-2025-web-strawberriestagada-flu/home_content.md

 ## Random Forest Analysis

 <!-- Text reviewed -->
-We used a Random Forest model to determine which characteristics of incoming conflicts best explain differences in the linguistic responses of targeted subreddits.
+To estimate the linguistic characteristics that impact the targeted subreddit the most, we used a Random Forest model to identify the features that best predict post-conflict linguistic changes.
 The tables below summarize the results obtained from this method.
 Due to the difficulty of fitting the data, not all linguistic feature deltas could be predicted.
 While it is difficult to draw conclusions from the results, the influence of certain conflict features is intriguing.
 For example, in the title analysis, the delta of the `LIWC Negate` feature was influenced by LIWC features such as `Dissent` or `frac_upper`, which could be considered aggressive.

 #### Analysis on the Body of the Posts